borbware/unity-basics-course/unity-basics/1-the-unity-interface.md

   * Tag
   * Layer
 * Inspector shows what components does a game object have
-* components can be turned off
+* Components can be turned off
 * UI tips:
   * drag variable to change value
   * hover over variable name to show info